What is SOC 2 Compliance? A Beginner's Guide

 Personally identifiable information (PII) is private and users have full control over its use.

-This piece of the compliance puzzle is particularly important in light of ever-growing privacy regulations like GDPR and CCPA.In this category, auditors are specifically looking for how well you communicate with customers about their data.
+This piece of the compliance puzzle is particularly important in light of ever-growing data privacy regulations like GDPR and CCPA.
+In this category, auditors are specifically looking at how well you communicate with customers about their data.
 Customers should always know:

-• Their options are for opting out
+Their options for opting out

-• How they can delete their data, and more.
+How they can delete their data, and more

 You’ll also need to have practices in place to communicate with customers if there is a data breach or incident along the way.